OWASP/owasp-mastg/style_guide.md

 Spell out abbreviations the first time they are used.

 Ex: United States (U.S.)

+### Referencing Android versions

+Use the following format when referring to an Android version: Android X (API level YY).
+Usage of the descriptive name (Ex: Oreo) is discouraged.

+Ex: Android 9 (API level 28)

 ### Addressing the reader in test cases